cwe1ss/cwe1ss.github.io/_posts/2020-10-03-flutter-flavors.md

 ![wrong app name on iPhone](/images/posts/flutter_flavors_ios_wrong_appname.png)

-Remember, that for Android we've set those values in the `build.gradle`, so we have to do something similar for iOS.
+Remember, that for Android we've set those values in the `build.gradle` file.

 To make things flavor-specific in iOS, we need to do something similar like we've done for the flavor value itself, where we've configured a key in `Info.plist` and then set different values in the "TARGETS/Runner -> Build Settings" tab.